gschick3/odin-recipes/README.md

 # odin-recipes
-##Purpose
+## Purpose
-This is a simple project to learn about deploying websites on Github
+This is a simple project to learn the basics of web development and deploying websites on GitHub